yauheniya-ai/ping-pong/README.md

 - `config.json` specifies the configuration.
 - `training_results.csv` saves the logged training progress as a table with the total steps and corresponding average return values.
-- `learning_curve.png` visualizes this progress, showing how the agent’s average return evolves over training steps.
+- `learning_curve.png` visualizes this progress, showing how the agent’s average return evolves over training steps (Fig. 2).
 - `last.keras` and `best.keras` model checkpoints

 <p align="center">